tjguk/networkzero/README.rst

   This sounds sort of neat, allowing for load-balancing etc. But it raises all sorts of complications in the code especially when one of them is removed.
   Although the implementation as I write allows for this, I think on mature reflection that it is best left out of a simple package like this.
+  [UPDATE: multiple registration has been removed]

 * What happens if the process hosting the Beacon shuts down before the others do?